 6. Keep all workers on track to develop professionally

 This is critical.
-Remote workers have always been warned that they risk getting left behind in their careers.
+Remote workers have always been warned they risk getting left behind in their careers.
 One recent survey found 45% of remote workers think it will hurt their chances of advancement to not be in the office every day.
 You, as the owner and leader, need to work hard to make sure this doesn’t happen.

 Additionally, offer training and education opportunities to all workers.
 At this point, most reputable professional development courses can be accessed online.
 You can also consider offering live training as a way of promoting interactions and engagement among attendees.
 Such resources can be offered simultaneously to in-person and on-line employees.
 And a skilled instructor should be able to manage the mixed environment to facilitate collaboration and discussion.